Jbirch-Git/Jbirch-Homelab/Dynamic Routing Labs/OSPF/Single-Area OSPF/Single-Area OSPF Lab.md

 ![Reference-bandwidth](Images/Reference-bandwidth.png)

 By default this reference bandwidth it 100 mbps when you create the OSPF process.
-This can be problematic if there is both Fast ethernet and Gigabit ethernet interfaces they will be equal costs.
+This can be problematic if there is both Fast ethernet and Gigabit ethernet interfaces in the environment, they will be equal costs!
+When they are definitely not equal in throughput.

 To change this we will run the following on all routers.